rfay/xhprof-bug-demo/README.md

 4. `ddev xhprof on`
 5. `ddev exec curl localhost`

-Then `ddev logs` will show a coredump having been created in /tmp.
+Then `ddev logs` will show a coredump having been created in /tmp inside the container.

 You can get it and inspect it.
-For example:
+For example, `ddev ssh` and:
 ```
 gdb /usr/sbin/php-fpm8.2 core.1670789386.php-fpm.3373
 bt